denten-books/plain-text/0-intro.md

 work, arguing that even our most ingrained intuitions about texts are profoundly alienated from the contexts of their production.
 A new kind of poetics is therefore necessary to preserve the free play of ideas implicit in the method of humanistic inquiry.
+Often, the work of literary theory defines itself in terms of specific texts, as a series of readings.
+My object of study is instead the nature of textuality itself.
+I am interested here in how texts are produced; in the metaphors that guide computation; in the forms, formulae, and formats that shape human--computer interaction; in the literary device;
+and in the strange architecture of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid state, the hard disk, the archive.

-As I write these words, a ceiling-mounted smoke detector in my kitchen emits a loud noise every three minutes or so.
-And at every 15 minutes, a pleasant female voice announces also "low battery."
-This is a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
+While I write these introductory remarks, a ceiling-mounted smoke detector in my kitchen begins to emit a loud noise every three minutes or so.
+A pleasant female voice announces also "low battery."
+This is, as I learn, a precaution stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable of operating" is not only required by law, it is *encoded into the device*.
-The smoke detector internalizes that piece of legislation in its programming.
+The smoke detector embodies that piece of legislation in its circuitry.
 We thus obtain a condition where the two meanings of code---as governance and machine instruction---coincide.
 Code equals code.

 I am at home, but I also receive a notification of the alarm on my mobile phone.
-Along with monitoring apps that help make my home smarter, the phone contains most of my book library.
+Along with monitoring apps that help make my home smarter, the phone contains most of my library.
 I often pick it up to read a book.
 However, what I mean by "reading a book" obscures a number of metaphors for a series of odd actions.
 The "book" is a small, thin black rectangle: three inches wide, five inches tall, and barely a few millimeters thick.
 A slab of polished glass covers the front of the device, where the tiny eyes of a camera and a light sensor also protrude.
 At the back, made of smooth soft plastic, we find another, larger camera.
 At the foot of the device a grid of small perforations